Mass media in Pittsburgh: Radio

 Pittsburgh radio has long been dominated by KDKA 1020 AM.
 However, as of early 2006 the station is no longer No. 1 in the ratings.
 KQV 1410 AM, now an all-news outlet, was Pittsburgh's dominant Top 40 station throughout the 1960s.
 On the FM dial, album-rock WDVE (102.5 DVE), modern rock WXDX (105.9 The X), adult contemporary WBZZ (Star 100.7), pop and hip-hop WKST-FM (96.1 KissFM) and Pittsburgh Sports Talk on (93.7 The Fan) KDKA-FM FM talk radio is available in the Pittsburgh market at WPGB (104.7 FM NewsTalk).
 Pittsburgh is also home to three public radio stations: WESA, the local NPR station; WQED-FM, a listener-supported commercial-free classical music station; and WYEP 91.3FM, the nation's third-largest independent "adult album alternative" (AAA) station, which hosts the locally produced environmental radio show The Allegheny Front and also carries some NPR programming.
 The Radio Information Service, broadcasting on a subcarrier of WESA provides special programming for the blind and print impaired.
 Additionally, Pittsburgh hosts the non-commercial radio stations WRCT (affiliated with Carnegie Mellon University) and WPTS (affiliated with the University of Pittsburgh).

 DMA

 In 2010, Nielsen will continue to rank Pittsburgh as the 23rd largest television Designated Market Area (DMA) in the country, with 1,154,950 households.
 That is a drop from Nielsen's 2009 estimate of 1,156,460.
 Despite the decline in households, Pittsburgh still has 22,090 more households than the next closest television DMA which is Charlotte, NC.

 In 2004 Pittsburgh was the 24th largest DMA in the U.S. as ranked by population, with a population of 2,881,200.
 Pittsburgh's DMA covers a land area of 10083 sqmi in three states.

-Other definitions of the "Pittsburgh region" extend into Ohio border counties with some sources including several Ohio counties and as far south & west as the Kentucky border and north into the extreme southwest of New York State.
+Other definitions of the "Greater Pittsburgh" area extend into Ohio border counties with some sources including several Ohio counties and as far south and west as the Kentucky border and north into the extreme southwest of New York State.

 The Pittsburgh DMA includes the following counties: